What does the Initiative do?

 Does the Initiative ensure that psilocybin is clearly labeled?

+Yes.
 The Initiative would require that all psilocybin products packaged for retail sale provide a quantified list of psychoactive components so that consumers are fully aware of how much psilocybin they are ingesting.
-The Initiative requires that a product list psilocybin content in a) milligrams per package, b) milligrams per serving and c) as a percentage.
+The Initiative requires that a product list the psilocybin content in a) milligrams per package, b) milligrams per serving and c) as a percentage

-All psilocybin products packaged for retail sale would be subject to the same requirements as ordinary foods and dietary supplements, such as requirements to include a Nutrition Facts or Supplement Facts panel, net weight in metric and US customary units, expiration date, batch number, etc. Products must also be labeled with a QR code that links to a webpage where further information can be provided, such as a Certificate of Analysis, etc. All psilocybin products packaged for retail sale would also be required to bear a warning statement and bear the Universal Psilocybin Symbol, above.
+All psilocybin products packaged for retail sale would be subject to the same requirements as ordinary foods and dietary supplements, including a Nutrition Facts or Supplement Facts panel, net weight , expiration date, batch number, etc. Psilocybin products must also be labeled with a QR code that links to a webpage where further information can be provided, such as a Certificate of Analysis, etc. All psilocybin products packaged for retail sale would also be required to bear a warning statement and bear the Universal Psilocybin Symbol, shown at the top of this page.

 Provisions relating to personal possession and cultivation would become law from the instant that the vote total is certified.
 Commercial cultivation would commence on January 1st, 2023.
 Retail sales would commence on April 19th, 2023 (Bicycle Day).
 These dates are explicitly defined in the Initiative legal text.